First posted 2/11/2011; last updated 10/17/2020. |

 Their Greatest Hits 1971-1975Eagles |

-The Long Run (1979): As the ‘70s came to a close, so did the Eagles.
+Total Running Time: 42:50 About the Album: As the ‘70s came to a close, so did the Eagles.
 They wouldn’t record another studio album for 28 years.
 Randy Meisner had left the group after their 1977 tour and was replaced by Timothy B. Schmit, who also replaced Meisner after his departure from Poco.
 Schmit sings lead on top-10 single “I Can’t Tell You Why.”
 The album, another #1 for the Eagles, also sported top-ten hits with the title cut and the #1 “Heartache Tonight.”
+Read more on the DMDB page devoted to The Long Run.

-Eagles Live (1980): Infighting between the band while on tour supporting The Long Run would signal the end.
+About the Album: Infighting between the band while on tour supporting The Long Run would signal the end.
 They were contractually obligated to release a live album, which came in 1980.
 “Seven Bridges Road,” written by Steve Young, had been a concert staple and was featured on the album and became its only single.
+Read more on the DMDB page devoted to Eagles Live.

 |